Nick Bakay

 Nicholas Bakay (/bəˈkaɪ/; born October 8, 1959) is an American actor, comedian, writer, producer and sports commentator.
-He is known as the voice of Salem Saberhagen on ABC/The WB's Sabrina the Teenage Witch, Sabrina: The Animated Series, and Norbert Beaver on The Angry Beavers.
-He played Karl on the Fox sitcom 'Til Death as well as serving as a producer of the show until it was cancelled by Fox.
-He is also one of the executive producers of the CBS sitcom Mom.
+He is known as the voice of Salem Saberhagen on ABC/The WB's Sabrina the Teenage Witch and Sabrina: The Animated Series, and Norbert Beaver on The Angry Beavers.
+He played Karl on the Fox sitcom 'Til Death as well as serving as a producer of the show.
+He was also one of the executive producers of the CBS sitcom Mom.

 Early life

-Nicholas Bakay was born on October 8, 1959 in Buffalo, New York, where he attended Nichols School.
+Bakay was born on October 8, 1959, in Buffalo, New York, where he attended Nichols School.
 He graduated from Kenyon College in 1981.
 He has Hungarian roots (his surname means "from Baka").

 Career

 Bakay served as a writer of Sabrina the Teenage Witch, in which he also voiced Salem Saberhagen, a witch who has been transformed into the Spellman family's pet cat for trying to take over the world.
-Bakay also served as a writer for Sabrina: The Animated Series, also providing his voice as Salem as well.
+Bakay also served as a writer for Sabrina: The Animated Series, providing his voice as Salem, as well.
 He was also the voice of Norbert on The Angry Beavers.

 Bakay is a lifelong sports fan.
-He writes a weekly column for NFL.com called "Nick Bakay's Manly House of Football", as well as occasional columns for ESPN.com and ESPN The Magazine.
+He writes a weekly column for NFL.com called "Nick Bakay's Manly House of Football," as well as occasional columns for ESPN.com and ESPN The Magazine.
 He appears on SportsCenter on ESPN Wednesday and Thursday mornings during NFL season, and has frequently done segments on NFL Total Access on NFL Network.
 Bakay also has guest hosted numerous episodes of Up Close and Talk2, as well as contributed to Jim Rome Is Burning and numerous other sports shows.

-Early in his career he wrote the storylines for the Evil Clown Comics series which appeared in National Lampoon magazine.
-From 1993 to 1994, he was a writer for the comedy sketch series In Living Color, and appeared as Stu Dunfy, the host of the fictional game show The Dirty Dozens.
-He worked at Comedy Central, writing and appearing on numerous shows, including Night After Night with Allan Havey and Sports Monster.
+Early in his career he wrote the storylines for the Evil Clown Comics series, which appeared in National Lampoon magazine.
+From 1993 to 1994, he was a writer for the comedy sketch series, In Living Color, and appeared as Stu Dunfy, the host of the fictional game show, The Dirty Dozens.
+He worked at Comedy Central, writing and appearing on numerous shows, including Night After Night with Allan Havey, and Sports Monster.

-Beginning in 2000, Bakay worked as a producer on the CBS hit comedy The King of Queens, where he also wrote and acted in several episodes.
-He co-wrote Paul Blart: Mall Cop (2009) as well as its sequel Paul Blart: Mall Cop 2 (2015) with King of Queens star Kevin James.
+Beginning in 2000, Bakay worked as a producer on the CBS hit comedy, The King of Queens, where he also wrote and acted in several episodes.
+He co-wrote Paul Blart: Mall Cop (2009) as well as its sequel, Paul Blart: Mall Cop 2 (2015) with King of Queens star Kevin James.

-In 2006, Bakay created, wrote and voiced a cartoon for Comedy Central called The Adventures of Baxter and McGuire, which was nominated for an Emmy in the "Best Broadband Comedy" category.
+In 2006, Bakay created, wrote, and voiced a cartoon for Comedy Central called The Adventures of Baxter and McGuire, which was nominated for an Emmy in the "Best Broadband Comedy" category.

-From 2006 to 2010, Bakay served as a producer for and acted in the Fox comedy 'Til Death.
+From 2006 to 2010, Bakay served as a producer for and acted in the Fox comedy, 'Til Death.

-In 2013, Bakay began as a producer for the series Mom.
+In 2013, Bakay began as a producer for the series, Mom.
 Bakay also voiced the self-help radio announcer throughout the series.